11kriti/leetcode-SQL-50/README.md

-# leetcode-SQL-50
+# SQL 50 LeetCode

-Solutions to LeetCode SQL 50 problems.
+This repository contains my solutions to the **LeetCode SQL 50** problems.
+Each problem includes a `.sql` file with the query and a short explanation.